-It is exactly that logic of the market that first pushed for the public flow of information and created an economic engine for its distribution, which eventually impaired its very basic essence.
-This happened once advertising became a commodity, instead of the news itself, in the 1830s in Great Britain, France and the United States.
-In this model, according to Habermas, the principal commodity is advertising space being sold to advertisers, or audiences, if we go back to Smythe (1981).
-According to Habermas’ (1989) analysis, the model of advertising-funded press had a profoundly damaging influence on the conditions in which news and views are made public.
-Once the private economic interests gained influence on publicly shared information, the functioning of the public sphere started to erode:

-Ever since the marketing of the editorial section became interdependent with that of the advertising section, the press (until then an institution of private people insofar as they constituted a public) became an institution of certain participants in the public sphere in their capacity as private individuals; that is: it became the gate through which privileged private interests invaded the public sphere (p.
-185).
+While this logic of the market first engendered the public flow of information and created an economic engine for its distribution, it eventually compromised its essence.
+This shift began in the 1830s, as advertising became the commodity instead of the news itself in the United States, the United Kingdom, France, Germany, and other industrializing European states.
+For Habermas, the principal commodity is space being sold to advertisers or, as Smythe would have it, audiences.
+Habermas considers the model of the press being funded by advertising as seriously damaging the ways in which news and views are disseminated.
+In his view, once private economic interests gained influence over public information, the public sphere began to erode: “Ever since the marketing of the editorial section became interdependent with that of the advertising section, the press (until then an institution of private people insofar as they constituted a public) became an institution of certain participants in the public sphere in their capacity as private individuals; that is: it became the gate through which privileged private interests invaded the public sphere” (1989, 185).

-Thus, it was market forces that pushed for the rise of the press and the creation of the public sphere, which according to Habermas, eventually led to its decline, its "refeudalisation".
-The concept of the public sphere, therefore, is based on the period between the rise of the press and what Habermas sees as its decline: a golden age from the end of the 17th century and throughout the 18th century.
-In this historical phase, with the demise of feudalism and the appearance of the nation-state, early capitalism and a new class of educated, propertied men, the bourgeois public sphere was created in Britain, France and Germany.
-In public gatherings in coffee houses, salons and clubs, via discussions that were based on media such as journals, pamphlets and newspapers, a culture of public information exchange, presenting views and opinions and even heated debates, first emerged.
-Even though Habermas’ analysis of that period was later criticised for being idealised (Garnham, 2007), its main contribution to understanding the role of the media in a democracy was in presenting a normative ideal of the conditions in which public discourse should be held.
+Thus, Habermas contends that the market forces that fostered the rise of the press and the creation of the public sphere eventually led to its decline and “refeudalization,” as he terms it.
+Habermas conceives of the golden age of the public sphere as spanning the late- seventeenth through the eighteenth centuries, a time, when, with the demise of feudalism and the emergence of the nation-state, nascent capitalism and a new class of educated, propertied men created the bourgeois public sphere in the United States, Britain, France, and Germany and other burgeoning nation-states in Europe.
+In public gatherings in coffee houses, salons, and clubs, in discussions based on journals, pamphlets, newspapers, and similar media, a culture of public information exchange and debate emerged.
+Even though Garnham (2007) shows how many have argued that Habermas’s analysis of that period is an idealized one, Habermas’s main contribution to understanding the role of the media in a democracy lies in his presentation of a normative ideal for public discourse.

-The public sphere is not a concrete space or a well-defined mechanism, but rather a concept that presents the ideal conditions for discourse once “private people come together as a public” (Habermas, 1989).
-The public sphere, as Dahlgren (1995) describes it, is

-… that realm of social life where the exchange of information and views on questions of common concern can take the place so that public opinion can be formed.
-The public sphere 'takes place' when citizens, exercising the rights of assembly and association, gather as public bodies to discuss issues of the day, specifically those of political concern (p.
-7).
+The ideal public sphere is not a concrete space or well-defined place or process, but a conceptualization of the ideal conditions for discourse under which “private people come together as a public” (Habermas 1989).
+The public sphere, as Dahlgren describes it, is “that realm of social life where the exchange of information and views on questions of common concern can take place so that public opinion can be formed.
+The public sphere ‘takes place’ when citizens, exercising the rights of assembly and association, gather as public bodies to discuss issues of the day, specifically those of political concern” (1995, 7).